hayden-donnelly/programming-problems/README.md

 # Practice
-This is repository contains code that I've written to learn and practice certain skills.
+This is repository contains code that I've written for the purpse of learning about various parts of software engineering.

 ## Overview